HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 ### Access to non-authorized content

-FHIRcast events can contain a variety of content.
-Context-change events containt resources that update the current context, selection events indicate resources that are currently selected and content-exchange events contain resources that are updated by one of the applications connected to the session.
+Access to non-authorized content is a critical issue in healthcare data exchange, as it can lead to privacy breaches and unauthorized use of sensitive information.
+In the FHIRcast event-based communication model, various types of content can be shared among applications that are connected to a session, such as updates to the current context, selected resources, and exchanged resources.

-The FHIRcast specification checks the authorization to receive and send events when a Subscriber subscribes.
-This ensures that all applications can only receive events that relate to resources they are allowed to access.
-It is the responsibility of the authorization server to ensure valid set of authorizations are provided.
-So an application that is allowed to receive Encounter resources should also be allowed to access the Patient resource of the Encounter.
+To ensure that only authorized applications can access and share content, the FHIRcast specification includes a mechanism for checking authorization when a Subscriber subscribes to a session.
+This mechanism ensures that each application can only receive events related to resources that it is authorized to access.
+The responsibility of providing a valid set of authorizations lies with the authorization server, which should allow an application that can receive Encounter resources to also access the Patient resource of the encounter.

-Typically all applications subscribed to a FHIRcast session are controlled by the same user.
-These applications can only access content the user is allowed to access.
-This makes it very difficult to share content the user is not allowed to access.
-These applications can also create new content, also content of resource types the user would not be allowed to retrieve from the FHIR store.
-Within the context of FHIRcast this is seen as acceptible behaviour.
+As all applications subscribed to a FHIRcast session are typically controlled by the same user, they can only access content that the user is authorized to access.
+This makes it challenging to share content that the user is not allowed to access.
+However, these applications can create new content, even for resource types that the user cannot retrieve from the FHIR store.
+Such behavior is acceptable within the context of FHIRcast.

-This allows FHIRcast to work under the assumption that applications can only access and share content the user is allowed to access.
-So, FHIRcast hubs are not required to enforce access restrictions on FHIR resources included in events.
+Therefore, FHIRcast hubs do not need to enforce access restrictions on FHIR resources included in events.

 ### WebSocket Security Considerations